What are small business retirement plans?

 An Individual 401(k) plan is designed to maximize contributions for self-employed individuals and spouses, and it’s less complex and less costly to maintain than a conventional 401(k) plan.
 The first thing to understand about an Individual 401(k) is that contributions can come from two sources.

-An Individual and Roth Individual 401(k) also offer a loan feature, giving the opportunity to take a loan in the event of a setback.
-50% of the vested account balance, up to $50,000 can be borrowed.
+A traditional individual 401(k) and Roth Individual 401(k) can also offer a loan feature, giving the opportunity to take a loan in the event of a setback.
+Generally, 50% of the vested account balance, up to $50,000 can be borrowed if permitted under the plan.

 SEP IRA

 Another popular plan for small businesses is a SEP IRA.
 A SEP IRA is very similar to a Traditional IRA, except it has higher discretionary contribution limits.
-The contribution limits for SEP IRAs are the lesser of (i) $61,000 in 2022/$66,000 in 2023 or (ii) 25% of employee compensation (or 20% of net earnings from self-employment), with compensation taken into account capped at $305,000 in 2022/$330,000 in 2023.
-The contributions made to a SEP IRA are not mandatory.
-Employers are able to set aside from 0 – 25% each year.
-Therefore, if they have a good year, they can put away the maximum amount.
+The contribution limits for SEP IRAs are the lesser of (i) $66,000 in 2023/$69,000 in 2024 or (ii) 25% of employee compensation (or 20% of net earnings from self-employment), with compensation taken into account capped at $330,000 in 2023/$345,000 in 2024.
+The contributions made to a SEP IRA are generally not mandatory.
+Employers are generally able to set aside from 0 – 25% each year.
+Therefore, if they have a good year, they can generally put away the maximum amount.
 If on the other hand, they didn’t have as successful of a year as hoped, they can put away a small percentage or even skip a year of contributing altogether.
 Keep in mind that only employers can make SEP IRA contributions.
-So whatever percentage of salary a business owner contributes to their own SEP IRA, they must also contribute the same percentage of eligible employee’s salary into their SEP IRA accounts.
+So whatever percentage of salary a business owner contributes to their own SEP IRA, they must also contribute the same percentage of eligible employee’s salary into the eligible employee's SEP IRA accounts.

 Business owners can let all employees participate in the SEP IRA or they can specify that a certain age and length of employment has to be met before contributions are made to employee accounts.
-The age limit cannot exceed 21 years old, and the employment requirement is limited to 3 of the past 5 years.
+The age limit cannot exceed 21 years old, the employment requirement is limited to 3 of the immediately preceding 5 years and received at least 750 in compensation (2023 and 2024) from the employer for the year.
 Once the employees exceed these requirements, business owners are obligated to contribute the same percentage of salary to their SEP IRAs as they contribute to their own account.
-This plan must be adopted by the business tax filing deadline, plus extensions.
+This plan must be adopted by the business tax return filing deadline, plus extensions.

-For employers who want employees to help fund their own retirement plan, they may be interested in a Simple IRA.
-A Simple IRA is sometimes described as a mini- 401(k) plan, but it is only available for businesses with less than 100 employees.
+For employers who want employees to help fund their own retirement plan, they may be interested in a SIMPLRE IRA.
+A SIMPLE IRA is sometimes described as a mini- 401(k) plan, but it is only available for businesses with no more than 100 eligible employees.
 Contributions are made both by the employer and the employee.

-One advantage of providing a 3% matching contribution is that the employer only contributes to those employees who make a contribution for themselves.
-An advantage of the 2% non-elective contribution is that these contributions are capped at $6,100 in 2022 $6,600 in 2023 -- however they’ll have to contribute for all eligible employees even if they don’t participate in the salary deferral portion of the plan.
+One advantage of providing a 3% matching contribution is that the employer only contributes to those employees who elect make a salary reduction contribution.
+An advantage of the 2% non-elective contribution is that these contributions are subject to a compensation cap -- however they’ll have to contribute for all eligible employees even if they don’t participate in the salary deferral portion of the plan.

 Conclusion